Skip to content

 The following keywords are reserved and may not be used as identifiers:

-asm any anyfault
+asm any fault

 assert attribute break

-case cast catch
+case catch const

-const continue default
+continue default defer

-else enum extern
+enum extern false

-inline macro
+import inline macro

 module nextcase null